South Shore Line: Private operation

 The Chicago, Lake Shore and South Bend entered bankruptcy in 1925 and was bought by Samuel Insull's Chicago South Shore and South Bend Railroad (CSS&SB).
 The line continued to handle both freight and passengers.
 Under Insull, the CSS&SB embarked on a major rehabilitation program.
 This included new ballast and ties, 100 lb rail in place of 70 lb rail, brush clearance, and an overhaul of the line's block signals.
 In 1949, the company acquired three Little Joe electric locomotives for freight service.
 These locomotives had originally been constructed for the Soviet Union, but changing attitudes due to the Cold War prevented them from being delivered.
 Although the exact same type as the Milwaukee Joes, the South Shore bought them before the Milwaukee did.
 These locomotives continued in freight service on the CSS&SB until 1983.
 No. 803, is preserved in operating condition at the Illinois Railway Museum.

 The power system was changed from 6600 volts AC to 1500 volts DC on July 28, 1926, allowing trains to operate directly to the Illinois Central Railroad's Randolph Street Terminal (now Millennium Station) without an engine change.
 Trains began running to Randolph Street on August 29.
 That same year, the original line between East Chicago and Indiana Harbor was abandoned.

 The Chicago South Shore and South Bend turned a profit during World War II due to the industrial nature of Northern Indiana.
 However, highway competition and suburban growth led to ridership declines.
 By the 1950s all interurban lines were seeing a decline in rail travel as automobile use increased.
 On September 16, 1956, a street running section in East Chicago was removed with the building of a new alignment alongside the Indiana Toll Road.
 A truncation to west of downtown South Bend removed street trackage in that city from July 1, 1970.

+A Pullman Company electric interurban unit heading west toward Michigan City in 1980.

 The Chesapeake and Ohio Railway acquired the CSS&SB on January 3, 1967, and continued the operation of passenger services.
 The Chicago South Shore and South Bend was one of six railroads with long-distance passenger services to decline joining Amtrak in 1971 and in 1976, they asked the Interstate Commerce Commission (ICC) to abandon passenger service.
 The ICC gave the state of Indiana a chance to reply and subsequently, the Northern Indiana Commuter Transportation District (NICTD) was formed in 1977 to subsidize service.